jeffwade/bfa/README.md

 #IN FIERI
 An interactive exhibit built with Arduino & Processing.

-##Definition
-_in fieri_
-: _L_. being in process of accomplishment, in progress, pending; beginning to have existence, not yet completely formed, becoming; to become, be made

 ##Project Files
 + `_support/` : partials and experimentation